How Does a Welding Machine Work?

 Torch Welding

 Torch welding involves the use of a flame instead of an electrical arc.
-It’s also called oxy-acetylene welding, as it requires the use of oxygen and acetylene.
+It’s also called oxy-acetylene welding, as it requires oxygen and acetylene.

 Oxy-acetylene torches don’t reach the same temperatures as arc welding machines.
 The maximum temperature of the flame is typically around 6,000 degrees Fahrenheit.